TotallyNotARobot404/TotallyNotARobot404.github.io/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+## Professional Self-Assessment
+A self reflection for everything that I have done throughout my time here at SNHU.

+## Code Review
+A code review of what I have done before working on each of the artifacts.

+## Artifact 1
+Software Design and Engineering Artifact

+### Narrative 1
+Software Design and Engineering Narrative

+## Artifact 2
+Algorithms and Data Structure Artifact

+### Narrative 2
+Algorithms and Data Structure Narrative

+## Artifact 3
+Databases Artifact

+### Narrative 3
+Databases Narrative

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for